luzdrik/luzdrik/README.md

 # Welcome to my profile 👋🏼.
-My name is Luiz and I'm a Software Engineering Student, from Universidade Federal do Rio Grande do Norte, Natal, Brazil.
+My name is Luiz and I'm a student of Bachelor of Information Technology, from Universidade Federal do Rio Grande do Norte, Natal, Brazil.

 <br>